andrew-aladev/brotli-vs-zstd/README.md

 We are creating compressors and decompressors for each param combination.
 All compressors and decompressors are sitting inside RAM together.
-Each file passes through all processors.
+Each file passes through all processors using all available processors.
 Benchmark requires about `8 GB` of free RAM.

 ## Benchmark